Last Updated on January 10, 2023

 better for your body: Tampons absorb 35% of your natural moisture, which can cause a pH imbalance.
 Tampons also contain plastic and can have other toxic chemicals in them like aluminum, alcohol, fragrance additives, and hydrocarbons.

 Worst of all, tampon bleaching processes leave behind dioxin, exposure of which is associated with endometriosis.
+Yuck.
+So in my book, the most important menstrual cups benefit is the health aspect.

 better for the environment: One Intimina cup can last 10 years.
 That means you’re diverting at least 2,880 tampons and disposable pads from the landfill.
 Just think of all the resources you’re saving!

 better for your wallet: A one time $20-$30 purchase that lasts 10 years.
-Over the $5-$10 spent on every period.
-That’s over $1,000 savings.
+Compared to the $5-$10 spent on disposable products for every period, that’s over $1,000 in savings.

-Another thing I love: never having to run to the store at midnight because my period unexpectedly started.
+another thing I love: Never having to run to the store at midnight because my period unexpectedly started.

 what are the cons of using a menstrual cup?